a-mcf/DnnLab/readme.md

 - Create a page for the default website that lists all added host headers so that the default site does something.
 - Pester tests.
 For now, integration only.
 Should run after system provisioning.
 - AppVeyor support?
-- Consider moving the required DSC modules locally, and copying them into the filesystem.
 - Start work on automating DNN internals / settings.